Free Book Summaries- 3 New York Times Bestsellers

 Econ Concepts in 60 Seconds Video on Monopolistic Competition in the Long-Run

 IV.
-Attitudes differ toward monopolistically competitive companies using advertising to emphasize product differentiation.
+Value of advertising to emphasize product differentiation.

 Informs potential customers Persuades potential